About UCLA Labor Studies

 * LBR STD 191A in Fall and LBR STD 191B in Winter

-* LBR STD 191A in Winter and LBR STD 191B in Spring
+* LBR STD 191A in Spring and LBR STD 191B in Fall

 Note: A maximum of 20 upper division units (typically 5 courses) can overlap and be in common between two majors.
 This applies to major requirement courses only, and not preparation for the major courses.

 Each major requirement course must be taken for a letter grade, and students must have an overall grade-point average of 2.0 or better.

 Transfer applicants to the Labor Studies major with 90 or more units must complete as many of the following introductory courses as possible prior to admission to UCLA: one interdisciplinary labor history or one social structure and contemporary conditions course related to labor and/or social movements.